frankmenglin/Bridge_Simulation_Scripts/README.md

 # Bridge_Simulation_Scripts
-scripts that is used to generate bridge (card game), using this (https://bridge.thomasoandrews.com/deal/) software.
+scripts that is used to generate bridge (card game) hands, using this (https://bridge.thomasoandrews.com/deal/) software.